Need benchtop equipment for your lab?

-Heparin is an essential anti-coagulation protein which is activated by antithrombin III.
-Heparin could also affect the coagulation and is critical for the studies regarding the coagulation and anti-coagulation processes.
+Heparin is an essential anti-coagulation protein that is activated by antithrombin III.
+Heparin could also affect coagulation and is critical for the studies regarding coagulation and anti-coagulation processes.
 In addition to thrombin, it inhibits the activated forms of other coagulation factors such as IX, X, and XI.
-In the study, a sample of heparin was fractionated using the affinity chromatography on matrix-bound antithrombin III.
+In the study, a sample of heparin was fractionated using affinity chromatography on matrix-bound antithrombin III.
 The obtained fractions and sub-fractions were separated by gel filtration based on their molecular weights.
 It was found that about one-third of the heparin was bound to antithrombin and this fraction is responsible for 85% of the total anti-coagulation activity, measured in terms of thrombin inactivation.
 The results suggested that the antithrombin in the presence of heparin blocks several stages in the coagulation cascade.
 The fractionation of protein by gel-filtration chromatography enables the assessment of protein cascades involved in physiological processes.

 Measurement of the plant cell wall permeability (Tepfer. & Taylor., 1981)

 The permeability of the plant cell wall determines the ability of enzymes, polysaccharides, and extracellular glycoproteins to penetrate and alter the cell wall.
 The cell wall permeability could limit the macromolecules to alter the biochemical and physical properties of the wall.
 Gel-filtration chromatography enabled the detection of permeation of macromolecules into the cell wall matrix even at much lower concentrations.
 Using proteins of known size, a column packed with isolated cell wall fragments was calibrated, and the degree of protein penetration was measured.
-The results showed that the proteins having molecular weight, 40,000 to 60,000 could penetrate a substantial portion of the cell wall space.
-The gel-filtration chromatography is a powerful separation technique for the estimation of plant cell wall permeability.
+The results showed that the proteins having a molecular weight, of 40,000 to 60,000 could penetrate a substantial portion of the cell wall space.
+Gel-filtration chromatography is a powerful separation technique for the estimation of plant cell wall permeability.

 Proteomic characterization of human plasma high-density lipoprotein (Gordon., Deng., Lu., & Davidson., 2010)

 The plasma levels of high-density lipoprotein (HDL) cholesterol are crucial to the incidence of cardiovascular disease.
 The modern proteomic technologies have identified 50 distinct proteins associated with HDL particles implicating the role of HDL in non-lipid transport processes.
 High-resolution size exclusion chromatography was used to fractionate normal human plasma to 17 phospholipid-containing sub-fractions.
-Then, the proteins were identified using a phospholipid binding resin by electrospray ionization mass spectrometry.
+Then, the proteins were identified using a phospholipid-binding resin by electrospray ionization mass spectrometry.
 The identified proteins along with the HDL were found to be involved in complement regulation and protease inhibition.
 The technique allowed the visualization of HDL protein distribution across particle size with a higher resolution.

 Analysis of protein biotherapeutics and their aggregates (Hong., Koza., & Bouvier., 2012)

-The gel-filtration chromatography has been widely used not only to purify proteins but also to determine the sizes and relative distribution of macromolecules.
+Gel-filtration chromatography has been widely used not only to purify proteins but also to determine the sizes and relative distribution of macromolecules.
 The size-exclusion chromatography (SEC) is mainly used for routine and validated analyses because of the speed and reproducibility of the technique.
 The introduction of biologic-based therapeutics and associated protein aggregates have also been studied using the SEC.
-It has enabled the quantitation of dimers, trimers, and higher order aggregates for biologic-based therapies including insulin, recombinant human growth hormone, and monoclonal antibodies.
+It has enabled the quantitation of dimers, trimers, and higher-order aggregates for biologic-based therapies including insulin, recombinant human growth hormone, and monoclonal antibodies.
 The size-exclusion chromatography has been found the most accurate technique for the analysis of proteins, aggregates, and biotherapeutics.